pablohdzvizcarra/my-software-developer-career/README.md

 ### Programming Change My Life

+##### Day 1149 Coding with TDD

+Today I was coding using TDD (Test Driven Development), a lot ago that I not write code using TDD methodology.
+When you work with legacy code, it is hard to use this technique, but is a great tool to work with legacy code.

 ##### Day 1148 JDK Versions

 Today I have some problems with JDK version in my local machine, I cannot run a microservice that works with OpenJDK 11, but I can run this microservice in a Docker Container with the same JDK version this is strange.
 I change the version of my local Java to Temurin11, I can run the microservice, well I think that need to investigate more about the differences between some JVMs only for curious.